sam-taylor/CytoSmearIHC/README.md

 * Copy the `CytoSmearIHC.txt` file to the folder `<ImageJ folder>/macros`
 * Restart ImageJ if it was already running
 * You should now see an item called "CytoSmearIHC" in the macros menu.
-If not, install the .txt using the install option in the macros tab.
+If not, install the .txt using the install option in the macros menu.